amansinha/trustworthysearch-demo/README.md

 # Getting started

+Note: the demo server at `https://trial.trustworthy.ai` is currently offline.

 This code provides an example of a client which acts as a broker to local simulation workers.
 The broker receives jobs from the search server, load balances amongst workers, and then sends results back to